flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter1/Chapter1.md

 - Functions can appear in any order and may be split across files.
 - Functions are called by writing their name followed by parentheses enclosing any arguments. `e.g. power(2, i) or power(-10, i)` (The second argument is modified from the books `power(-3, i)` to make the output more obviously correct.)
-- Function parameters and variables are local to the function
+- Function parameters and variables are local to the function.
 - functions can return a value that agrees with their `return-type` with the `return` keyword.
   - A function that doesn't return anything is a `void` function.
   - Similarly the parameter list for a function that takes no parameters is declared `void`.